ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 ### Anchor Variants
 [anchor-variants]: #anchor-variants

-We implement an `AnchorVariant` generic type trait, because V4 transactions have a per-`Spend` anchor, but V5 transactions have a shared anchor:
+We add an `AnchorVariant` generic type trait, because V4 transactions have a per-`Spend` anchor, but V5 transactions have a shared anchor.
+This trait can be added to `sapling/shielded_data.rs`:

 ```rust
 struct PerSpendAnchor {}